mondul/HiyaCFW-Helper/README.md

 * You will need to run the _HiyaCFW_Helper.exe_ file as administrator in order to mount the decrypted NAND.

 ### _Linux:_
-* Python 2.7 with the Tk library (I had to do `sudo apt-get install python python-tk -y` in my LUbuntu virtual machine; `sudo dnf install python-tkinter` in Fedora).
+* Python >3.5 with the Tk library (I had to do `sudo apt-get install python3-tk -y` in my LUbuntu virtual machine; `sudo dnf install python3-tkinter` in Fedora).
 * You will need to run the script as sudo in order to mount the decrypted NAND.

 ### _MacOS:_
-* Nothing, as it already includes Python 2.7 with the Tk library and doesn't need root to mount the decrypted NAND.
+*  Python >3.5, you can install it with homebrew (install homebrew by running `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in a terminal window, then `brew install python`).

 ## What it includes:
 * 7za binaries for Windows, Linux and MacOS.
 It's used to decompress the HiyaCFW latest release as [@RocketRobz](https://github.com/RocketRobz) uploaded it as a 7z archive.
 Compiled from the [kornelski's GitHub repo](https://github.com/kornelski/7z).